-Can I use an IAESTE job for my coop term?
+Q: Can I use an IAESTE job for my co-op term?

-Definitely!
-However check with your coop advisor that the particulars of the job and the duration of the placement meet the requirements of your program.
+A: Definitely!
+However, check with your co-op advisor that the particulars of the job and the duration of the placement meet the requirements of your program.

 Jobs with well known companies in popular countries often receive 30 to 40 applicants so it can be difficult to be accepted.
 However, there are many jobs in other countries that receive only a few applicants or none at all.
 Those jobs often offer amazing, rich experiences and your chances of getting accepted can be quite good.
 The more adventurous you are, the better your chances!

 Q: Are there any offers that I can't apply for?

 A: There are countries and regions where Global Affairs Canada advises are unsafe to travel to.
 IAESTE Canada will not allow students to apply for positions in countries or regions that have the travel advisories: Avoid all travel or Avoid non-essential travel.